SEC Football Power Rankings: Week 4

 Kentucky's football program is being rewarded for its patience while Mark Stoops slowly built his program.

-Now, in Year 6 of his tenure in Lexington, the Wildcats are a stunning 4-0 with upset wins at Florida and at home on Saturday against Mississippi State.
+In Year 6 of his tenure in Lexington, the Wildcats are a stunning 4-0 with upset wins at Florida and at home on Saturday against Mississippi State.
 Stoops is now 30-36 as a head coach in his career, but none of that matters because the 'Cats look like they've arrived.

 The defense is stout and making plays, bottling up stars like MSU quarterback Nick Fitzgerald.
 The dazzling play of JUCO transfer quarterback Terry Wilson has revolutionized this offense, and as a sophomore, he still has nearly three full years to play.